The AEC, or ASEAN Economic Community, arrived in December of 2015. At least, everyone said it did.

-Some of the things that the AEC seeks to bring to its member states include a free flow of skilled labor, a removal of protectionist barriers to investment in all industries, free travel throughout the region, and an ability for ASEAN passport-holders to hold up to 70% of a company incorporated in any member state.
+Some improvements the AEC will give its member states include a free flow of skilled labor and removal of protectionist barriers to investment.
+Free travel throughout the region and letting ASEAN passport-holders hold up to 70% of any business in the region will help.

 But it won’t come.
 At least, not in the same way as planned.
-Government policies from all ASEAN members would need to change far more than they will by next year.
+Government policies from all ASEAN members need to change far more than they have already.

 Cross Border Integration Unlikely

-The Vietnamese Ministry of Foreign Affairs recently petitioned the Thai Ambassador in Hanoi to stop a practice requiring Vietnamese tourists to take a picture of their face next to 20,000 Thai Baht (US$700), to prove sufficient funds and enter Thailand.
+The Vietnamese Ministry of Foreign Affairs recently petitioned the Thai Ambassador in Hanoi.
+He asked Thailand to stop requiring Vietnamese tourists to take a picture of their face next to 20,000 Thai Baht (US$700), proving sufficient funds to enter Thailand.

-In Malaysia, the government passed a new law banning foreign workers from working in the fast-food industry, adding it to a list of industries foreigners cannot work in that is already long.
-Around every one in six workers in restaurants were previously non-Malaysian.
+In Malaysia, the government passed a law banning foreigners from working in the fast-food industry.
+This adds the sector to an already long list of those foreigners cannot work in.
+About one in six restaurant workers were previously non-Malaysian.

 Protectionism Won’t Disappear

-One of the requirements that must be met by all members is letting any company be at least 70% owned by ASEAN nationals.
-Approximately one and a half years before the AEC’s implementation, Singapore and Malaysia are the only countries which meet this obligation for even some industries.
+Approximately one and a half years before the AEC’s implementation, Singapore, Malaysia, and Cambodia were the only nations which met this obligation.
 The rest do not even allow foreigners to hold a majority stake.

-Protectionism of certain industries is rampant throughout Southeast Asia as well and with AEC launched as anticipated, foreign investment and competition in almost all sectors would be possible.
-This could mean an encroachment on Indonesia’s palm oil industry, a buyout of Malaysia’s sole car manufacturer, or a foreign hotel operator opening a major resort on a Thai island.
-All of these scenarios seem very unlikely to be permitted.
+Protectionism of certain industries is rampant throughout Southeast Asia.
+The AEC could mean an encroachment on Indonesia’s palm oil industry, a buyout of Malaysia’s sole car manufacturer, or a foreign hotel operator opening a major resort on a Thai island.
+It’s unlikely that governments will allow any of these scenarios.

 What Will Happen with the ASEAN Economic Community?

 EDITOR’S UPDATE FOR 2017: The AEC did arrive in 2015.
 But just as expected, it didn’t come in full force.
 There’s still tons of work to do and ASEAN won’t fully integrate overnight.
-But steps are being made in the right direction.
+Countries are taking steps in the right direction though.